 Faculty: Involvement with real-life problems in local communities gives students the opportunity to integrate classroom-based learning with experiential learning.
 Through class lectures and reading assignments, community service placements and guided reflection, students can engage fully and creatively with their subject.
 In addition, students learn about civic responsibility, and communities are supported in addressing local needs.

 Faculty wishing to integrate community engagement into their teaching and research can receive support through the Civic Engagement program.
 Assistance with community placements, links to service-learning resources, and funding are available.
-Small grants will be awarded in late 2012 for course or research project development.
-For more information, please contact Karin Gollin at email@example.com.
+Small grants are awarded for course or research project development.
+For more information, please contact Sandy Cooke at email@example.com.